fininhop/free-code-camp/algorithms/title-case-a-sentence.md

 //All words stored in the resulting array (arrWords), have their first letter capitalized.
 //The return value are all these words back together and separated by a blank space. return arrWords.join(' ');

+//In this example it would be:
+//I'm A Little Tea Pot
 ```